 Meat: I always use 95 – 5 ground beef to make this recipe.
 However, feel free to use 1 lb ground beef + 1 lb ground pork or 1 lb ground beef + ½ lb ground pork + ½ lb Italian sausage casings removed.

 Baked Meatballs: To bake meatballs, just spray the baking tray and the meatballs generously with oil and bake at 400º F -200º C for 20 minutes.
-I like to use a rack placed on the tray to help keep the base of the meatballs more round.
+I like to use a rack placed on the tray to help keep the base of the meatballs round.

-Store: Cooked meatballs can be stored with the tomato sauce in the refrigerator for up to 3 days.
+Store: Cooked meatballs can be stored in the refrigerator with the tomato sauce for up to 3 days.
 Reheat gently on the stovetop or in the microwave.

-I appreciate your feedback, and it helps others, too!Recipe reviews on the website are extremely valuable to other readers online.
+Recipe reviews on the website are extremely valuable to other readers online.
 So, please don’t forget to give it a 5-star rating below.

 Nutrition